 Severe and recurrent or prolonged hypoglycaemia can cause brain injury; the greatest risk is in infants with accompanying signs of acute neurological dysfunction.
 The most frequent injury pattern seen on MRI is in the parieto-occipital white and grey matter regions, with white matter being predominantly affected; other regions which may be involved are periventricular white matter, the basal ganglia and thalami, and the corpus callosum.
-Focal infarcts may also be seen ^{32 33}.
-MRI should be undertaken in any neonate with abnormal neurological signs (seizures and/or reduced consciousness) and blood glucose <2.5mmol/l because of the risk of brain injury and neurodevelopmental impairment in this group.
-MRI is not required for transient low blood glucose without abnormal neurological signs, although if the transient low blood glucose was <1mmol/l and there is uncertainty about the documented presence/absence of acute neurological dysfunction, then clinicians should consider referral for MRI.
+Focal infarcts may also be seen ^{35 36}.
+MRI should be undertaken in any neonate with seizures and/or reduced consciousness (lethargy, stupor, or coma) and blood glucose <2.5mmol/l because of the risk of brain injury and neurodevelopmental impairment in this group.
+MRI is not required for transient low blood glucose without abnormal neurological signs, although if the transient low blood glucose was <1.0mmol/l and there is uncertainty about the documented presence/absence of acute neurological dysfunction, then clinicians should consider referral for MRI.
+A standard neonatal brain MRI protocol is appropriate and best done as soon as it is safe and practical to do so.

 While hypoglycaemia is associated with brain injury and neurodevelopmental impairment, the relationship between the severity and duration of hypoglycaemia and potential for injury is not straightforward.
-MRI should be undertaken in any neonate with abnormal neurological signs (seizures and/or reduced consciousness) and blood glucose <2.5mmol/l because of the risk of brain injury and neurodevelopmental impairment in this group.
-MRI is not required for transient low blood glucose without abnormal neurological signs, although if the transient low blood glucose was <1mmol/l and there is uncertainty about the documented presence/absence acute neurological dysfunction, then clinicians should consider referral for MRI.
+MRI should be undertaken in any neonate with seizures and/or reduced consciousness (lethargy, stupor or coma) and blood glucose <2.5mmol/l because of the risk of brain injury and neurodevelopmental impairment in this group.
+MRI is not required for transient low blood glucose without abnormal neurological signs, although if the transient low blood glucose was <1mmol/l and there is uncertainty about the documented presence/absence of acute neurological dysfunction, then clinicians should consider referral for MRI.

-A standard neonatal brain MRI protocol is appropriate and best done as soon as safe and practical to do so.
-The pattern of injury acquired is a useful guide to neurodevelopmental outcomes.
-However, a normal scan may not always exclude some later neurodevelopmental sequelae.
+The pattern of injury acquired can aid prognosis for neurodevelopmental outcomes.
+However, a normal scan does not always exclude neurodevelopmental sequelae.